Do QR Codes Expire? (Why Some Stop Working After You Print Them)

 Signs Your QR Code Has "Expired"

-- 404 error: The destination page was deleted or moved
+- 404 error: Page deleted

-- Domain expired: The website hosting the destination is gone
+- Domain expired: Website gone

-- Service discontinued: The QR code provider shut down
+- Service shut down: QR provider gone

 The Bottom Line

-- Use static codes for truly permanent links
+- Use static codes for permanent links

-- Choose reliable providers for dynamic codes
+- Use reliable dynamic providers

-- Avoid free generators for anything you'll print
+- Avoid free tools for printed materials